Post By rolygate

 2. If heated sufficiently, glycerine can degrade into acrolein, which is toxic.
-However all tests so far indicate that, although it is theoretically possible, this does not happen in an e-cigarette.
+However all tests so far indicate that, although it is theoretically possible, this does not happen in a regular e-cigarette.

-Acrolein was not detected in tests carried out by Intellicig even when the temperature was raised higher than normal, to 280C then 300C.
-This is not a misprint - tests were carried out up to 300 Celsius.
-The normal temperature of an e-cigarette heating element is around 70C.
+Acrolein was not detected in tests carried out by Intellicig.
 The hypothesis is that if the temperature within an atomizer can rise sufficiently high to produce acrolein, there would be no liquid left to convert (an atomizer being a liquid-cooled heating element).
 Also, the addition of other ingredients such as water may lower the boiling point enough that the VG boils off before any acrolein can be created.
 In addition, negative pressure within the atomizer or cartomizer body also has a cooling effect.
-Acrolein has a strong, characteristic odor so would be noticed in any quantity.
+Acrolein has a strong, characteristic odor so would be noticed if in large amounts.